| The discussion on the strategic

 Gorter have taken the pretext of the danger of opportunist

 adaptation to reject struggling inside mass organizations.
+The adoption of the strategy of

 armed struggle in Latin America corresponds to an analysis of